 - Erasmus grants may be received several times for study or traineeships abroad, totalling up to 12 months maximum per each level of study;

 - The traineeship to be carried out within the Erasmus programme must be a part of the student's study programme at UT.
+That means traineeship needs to be done under any kind of traineeship course available at UT (there is no minimum or maxium credit points requirements).
 Before going abroad for the traineeship, the student must apply for recognition of the traineeship abroad.
 A study plan with a traineeship plan and training agreement must be submitted to the Institute/College/School's office;

 - Student needs to have valid health insurance policy for the periood of traineeship.
 If the receiving organisation does not provide the trainee with accident or liability insurance, it is, according to the Erasmus training agreement, up to the student to find his/her own insurance plan;

 - Students studying in fee-based places must pay 30% of their tuition fee to the UT during their traineeship abroad;

 - Payment of the study allowance to students doing a traineeship abroad continues unless otherwise decided by the faculty/college/institute.

 PhD students traineeship

 A traineeship abroad can be counted as a practical part of a doctoral thesis.
 ECTS for the traineeship will be recognised at attestation.

 Recent graduates traineeship